Basic quasi-reductive root data and supergroups: Basic quasi-reductive root data for basic quasi-reductive supergroups

 In Def. \ref{def:eq} we established the notion of equivalence of two basic quasi-reductive data $(X_i,\frakr_i, X_i^\vee,\frakr_i^\vee)$.
 Next theorem states that equivalence of root data correspond to isomorphism of supergroups, in the appropriate hypotheses.

-\begin{theorem} Let $\bbG_i$ ($i=1,2$) be two basic quasi-reductive supergroups of monodromy type, with purely-even groups $G_i$, $i=1,2$ respectively.
+\begin{theorem} Let $\bbG_i$ ($i=1,2$) be two basic quasi-reductive supergroups with purely-even groups $G_i$, $i=1,2$ respectively.
 The basic quasi-reductive data $\Psi(G_i,Y_i,T_i)$ are equivalent, if and only if $\bbG_i$, $i=1,2$ are isomorphic as algebraic supergroups. \end{theorem}

-\begin{proof} By the decomposable property of generalized root systems (see \cite[Lemma 1.14]{Ser1}), it can be reduced to the case of indecomposable basic quasi-reductive supergroups of monodromy type.
-Then by Proposition \ref{prop: 3.10}(1), we can accomplish the remaining arguments for the proof of the theorem.
+\begin{proof} By the decomposable property of generalized root systems (see \cite[Lemma 1.14]{Ser1}), it can be reduced to the case of indecomposable basic quasi-reductive supergroups.
+Then by Proposition \ref{prop: 3.10}, we can accomplish the remaining arguments for the proof of the theorem.
 The other direction is clear. \end{proof}